determined-ai/determined/docs/model-dev-guide/apis-howto/api-keras-ug.rst

 If using ``tf.data.Dataset``, users are required to wrap both their training and validation dataset using :meth:`self.context.wrap_dataset <determined.keras.TFKerasTrialContext.wrap_dataset>`.
-This wrapper is used to shard the dataset for :ref:`multi-gpu-training`.
+This wrapper is used to shard the dataset for distributed training.
 For optimal performance, users should wrap a dataset immediately after creating it.

+.. include:: ../../_shared/note-dtrain-learn-more.txt

 ******************
  Define the Model